Mokoulou in Chad

 Ask the Lord to call Christian doctors and teachers to minister the love of Jesus to the Mokoulou.

-Ask the Holy Spirit to soften the hearts of the Mokoulou towards Christians so that they will be receptive to the Gospel.
+Ask the Holy Spirit to soften the hearts of the Mokoulou towards Christ and his gospel workers.